AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/firewall-property.md

 >
 >Starter projects only

 For Starter projects, the `firewall` property adds an _outbound_ firewall to the application.
 This firewall has no effect on incoming requests.
 It defines which `tcp` outbound requests can _leave_ an Adobe Commerce site.
 This is called egress filtering.
-The outbound firewall is filtering what can egress—exit or escape—your site.
+The outbound firewall filters what can egress—exit or escape your site.
 Limiting what can escape adds a powerful security tool to your server.

 ## Default restriction policies